ftsrg-bta/lab-ethereum/guide.md

 While it may seem easy to develop Solidity code, it is also easy to make mistakes.
 Since the Ethereum blockchain is public, anyone can exploit such bugs, causing serious financial damages (e.g., [reentrancy in the DAO](https://medium.com/swlh/the-story-of-the-dao-its-history-and-consequences-71e6a8a551ee) or [overflow in the BECToken](https://medium.com/@peckshield/alert-new-batchoverflow-bug-in-multiple-erc20-smart-contracts-cve-2018-10299-511067db6536)).
 Furthermore, the blockchain is permanent so buggy contracts cannot be patched once deployed.
-It is therefore highly recommended to read about [security considerations](https://solidity.readthedocs.io/en/v0.5.0/security-considerations.html), [common attacks](https://medium.com/coinmonks/common-attacks-in-solidity-and-how-to-defend-against-them-9bc3994c7c18) and [best practices](https://consensys.github.io/smart-contract-best-practices/known_attacks/).
+It is therefore highly recommended to read about [security considerations](https://solidity.readthedocs.io/en/v0.5.15/security-considerations.html), [common attacks](https://medium.com/coinmonks/common-attacks-in-solidity-and-how-to-defend-against-them-9bc3994c7c18) and [best practices](https://consensys.github.io/smart-contract-best-practices/known_attacks/).
-There is also a handful of tools targeting the verification of contracts, including [Truffle](https://truffleframework.com/), [Securify](https://securify.chainsecurity.com/), [Oyente](https://github.com/melonproject/oyente), [Maian](https://github.com/MAIAN-tool/MAIAN), [MythX](https://mythx.io/), [Slither](https://github.com/trailofbits/slither), [solc-verify](https://github.com/SRI-CSL/solidity/tree/boogie/) and [VeriSolid](https://github.com/VeriSolid/smart-contracts).
+There is also a handful of tools targeting the verification of contracts, including [Truffle](https://truffleframework.com/), [Securify](https://securify.chainsecurity.com/), [MythX](https://mythx.io/), [Slither](https://github.com/crytic/slither), [solc-verify](https://github.com/SRI-CSL/solidity/), [VerX](https://verx.ch/) and [VeriSolid](https://github.com/VeriSolid/smart-contracts).

 ## Development and testing

 As with other programming languages, development requires some tools.
 [Visual Studio Code](http://code.visualstudio.com) has a Solidity extension to edit Solidity contracts.
-The official compiler is [Solc](https://solidity.readthedocs.io/en/v0.5.0/installing-solidity.html), which can translate the contract into EVM bytecode.
+The official compiler is [Solc](https://solidity.readthedocs.io/en/v0.5.15/installing-solidity.html), which can translate the contract into EVM bytecode.
 Alternatively, [Remix](http://remix.ethereum.org) can also be used, which is a web-based IDE supporting editing, compiling and testing.
-In order to deploy a contract to a real network one also needs a wallet such as [Metamask](http://metamask.io) or [Mist](http://github.com/ethereum/mist).
+In order to deploy a contract to a real network one also needs a wallet such as [Metamask](https://github.com/MetaMask).
 For more complex contracts and scenarios, one should also consider the [Truffle Suite](http://truffleframework.com), providing various development tools.
 In the following, we cover the basics of [Remix](http://remix.ethereum.org).
-For more information, please refer to the [documentation of Remix](https://remix.readthedocs.io/en/latest/).
+For more information, please refer to the [documentation of Remix](https://remix-ide.readthedocs.io/en/latest/).

 ### Writing a contract

-You can create or import files in Remix with the icons on the top left.
+You can create or import files in Remix with the icons on the top left (file explorers).
 As an example, create a new file named `SimpleBank.sol` and copy the code from the SimpleBank example above.
 Remix supports syntax highlighting and auto completion as well.